emersion/hello-wayland/README.md

 ## Dependencies

-The following dependencies are required for the Makefile to function properly (contributor-tested on Debian 11 Bullseye, GNOME v3.38.5):
+The following dependencies are required for the Makefile to function properly:

-- libwayland-dev
+- libwayland
 - wayland-protocols
 - ImageMagick